Stay connected – follow us on WhatsApp

 Goddess Abirami

-The sannidhi of Goddess Abirami is located in the outer prakaram of this temple, facing east.
-It is this very Goddess Abirami who bestowed her grace upon Goddess Saraswati and upon Abirami Bhattar.
+The sannidhi of Goddess Abirami is situated in the outer prakaram of the temple and faces east.
+Revered as the embodiment of divine grace and compassion, Goddess Abirami is believed to have bestowed her blessings upon both Goddess Saraswati and the great devotee Abirami Bhattar.

 Legend of Abirami Bhattar